trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/customize.md

-# Customizing Trisul for an OEM
+# 12.9.Customizing Trisul for an OEM

 If you are an OEM you can rebrand and customize the look of the product.